opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Drawing Animation Levels
 ========================
-In Toonz it is possible to draw Toonz vector levels (PLI format), Toonz raster levels (TLV format) and standard raster levels (TIF format) directly in the work area.
+In OpenToonz it is possible to draw Toonz vector levels (PLI format), Toonz raster levels (TLV format) and standard raster levels (TIF format) directly in the work area.
 Drawing tools can also be used for touch-up in cleaned up drawings, and any loaded raster images.

 .. _drawing_in_toonz:

-Drawing In Toonz
+Drawing In OpenToonz
 ----------------
 To draw an animation level, first you have to define its type, Toonz vector, Toonz raster or raster, and its settings like its name, the number of frames it is made of and the way its drawings are numbered.

 Toonz vector levels are defined by drawing vector strokes; vectors and areas defined by vectors can be painted by using the styles available in the level palette.
 Toonz vector levels have unlimited size and resolution, as they are vector-based.
 They are saved as PLI files.

-.. note:: Starting from Toonz Harlequin 6.4 ML, vector levels (PLI files) created with Toonz are not compatible with previous versions of the software.

 Toonz raster levels are defined by drawing bitmap lines; lines and areas defined by lines can be painted by using the styles available in the level palette.
 Toonz raster levels have a limited size and resolution, defined when they are created.
 They are saved as TLV files.